Food poisoning compensation experts.

 What other types of loss can I claim for?

-Food poisoning or injury can often incur secondary losses, known as Special Damages.
+Food poisoning and food-related injuries can often incur secondary losses, known as Special Damages.
 MG Legal’s expert personal injury solicitors will ensure that your claim is dealt with comprehensively so you are not out of pocket at the end of the case.

 Special Damages often include: